yanneta/bbai_deep_learning/HWs/HW1/hw_1c.md

 You may use or modify the `apply_augmentations` function from `training_utils.py`.
 Use `apply_augmentations_val` to ensure that validation images are cropped to the same size as training images (if applicable).

-Train a model for each augmentation level and report the **validation accuracy** in a table.
+Train a model for each augmentation level and report the training loss, validation loss, and validation accuracy as a function of transformation level in a table.

 ---